Fractured Magic: Chapter Fourteen

 “We’ll keep this way unlocked,” Ivey called, as loud as he dared.
 “Be quick, before any Enforcers pass through.”

-Roman waved over his shoulder as Maebhe kicked through the water after him.
-She craned her neck as she went; the two of them followed along a sheer cliff face, bracketed on the other side by the endless sea.
+Roman waved over his shoulder as Maebhe picked through the water after him.
+She craned her neck as she went; the two of them walked along a sheer cliff face, bracketed on the other side by the endless sea.
 “Where are we?” she asked.
 From here, though, she couldn’t see the mainland, and that told her enough.

 “The outside of the crescent,” Roman confirmed.
 He pointed behind them.
 “The clock tower is that way, which means we’re headed in the right direction.”

-Maebhe looked back the way he pointed, but she couldn’t see any sign of the tower — just rock and sky.
+Maebhe looked back the way he pointed, but she couldn’t see any sign of the tower—just rock and sky.
 Obviously, he’d been this way before, enough times to have the route memorized.
-“These soldiers — or Enforcers, was it?
-Were you one of them?”
+“These soldiers—or Enforcers, was it?
+How do you know about them?”
 Maebhe asked.
 It was the only explanation that made sense.

 She thought she saw Roman wince.
-“I was.”
+“I was one of them, once.”

 “That’s the workplace Ivey helped you escape?”

 “Hm.
 Clever,” Roman said.
 “Exactly right.
-You can’t just stop being an Enforcer, but Ivey helped me get away.”
+Once you become an Enforcer, you can’t exactly quit, but Ivey helped me get away.”

 “And now you’re back.”